-Our favorite whole grain is quinoa because it smells so good when it's cooking.
-It's a complete protein (contains lysine, an amino acid missing in most grains), and is a good source of riboflavin, vitamin E, iron, magnesium, potassium, zinc, copper and fiber (which we all don't get enough of!).
-Quinoa is so fun and versatile to cook with as you creatively mix and match seasonal vegetables and taste preferences with this nutrient-packed base that the whole family will enjoy.
-Move over rice, we're all about quinoa — try it, you'll love it!
+Whole-grain quinoa smells so good when it's cooking.
+Plus, it's a complete protein (contains lysine, an amino acid missing in most grains), and is a source of riboflavin, vitamin E, iron, magnesium, potassium, zinc, copper and fiber.
+Quinoa is a fun and versatile ingredient to cook with.
+Creatively mix and match seasonal vegetables and taste preferences with this nutrient-packed base that the whole family will enjoy.
+Move over, rice — we're all about quinoa.
+Try it, you'll love it!
 Serve this yummy recipe warm or cold.

 1 cup quinoa